 Outcome categories of the oral thesis examination

-i Passed A thesis is passed if it is acceptable in its present form or pending minor revisions.
+i.
+Passed A thesis is passed if it is acceptable in its present form or pending minor revisions, and its defence at the oral thesis examination was satisfactory.
 A thesis may be passed if no substantive changes are required.
-Changes in the form of corrections to include typographical or grammatical errors, minor modifications to the thesis, editorial revisions or the like, may be recommended with a thesis classified as passed.
-The Chair should indicate clearly whether or not some changes are required before final acceptance of the thesis by the School of Graduate Studies.
+Changes in the form of corrections of typographical or grammatical errors, minor modifications to the thesis, editorial revisions to improve clarity and revisions to clarify results, findings or conclusions, or the like, may be recommended with a thesis classified as passed.
 A list of the required revisions must be provided by the Chair to the student and the supervisor and the completion of the revisions must be certified to the School of Graduate Studies by the thesis supervisor or other designated person.

-In all cases of referral, the nature of the revisions and/or additional work, and/or the holding of a second oral examination, must be specified in writing by the Chair to avoid dispute or ambiguity.
-When outlining the revisions and/or additional work required, the Chair must be as specific as possible.
-These comments will be passed on to the candidate by the School of Graduate Studies as conditions to be met for the thesis to be passed.
+In all cases of referral, the nature of the revisions and/or additional work, and/or the deficiencies associated with the oral thesis examination, must be specified in writing by the Chair to avoid dispute or ambiguity.
+When outlining the revisions and/or additional work required, and/or the holding of a second oral thesis examination, the Chair must be as specific as possible.
+These comments will be passed on to the candidate in a letter from the School of Graduate Studies as revisions and/or improvements that must be met for the thesis to be reconsidered.

 Any outlined revisions must be certified by the Chair or delegate as having been completed satisfactorily.
 Usually, this certification is delegated to at least two members of the Committee.
-In all cases of referral, the examining committee remains in being until it has agreed that the thesis is either passed or failed.
+In all cases of referral, the examining committee continues to exist until it has agreed that the thesis outcome is either passed or failed.

 NOTES ON THE "REFERRED" CATEGORY

-1 If the committee returns two or more votes for referral it may hold another examination after the candidate has carried out further research and/or rewritten the thesis, but normally not more than one year later.
+1. If the committee returns two or more votes for referred it may hold another examination after the candidate has carried out further research and/or rewritten the thesis, but normally not more than one year later.

-3 A thesis that has been defended by oral examination can be submitted once more only in revised form.
-A candidate whose thesis does not satisfy the examining committee on the second submission will be failed (see Withdrawal on Academic Grounds).
+3. A thesis that has been defended by oral thesis examination can be submitted once more only in revised form.
+A candidate whose thesis and/or defence of the thesis at the second oral examination, does not satisfy the examining committee on the second submission will be failed (see iii.
+Failed, below.
+See also Withdrawal on Academic Grounds).

 Completion of degree requirements after the oral thesis examination